wp-plugins/thecartpress/readme.txt

 2. Take a look to Catalogue and product detail in your store.
 Those pages are now displayed using new Theme Compatibility featured.

 == Changelog ==
+= 1.3.4 =
+* My Account: New links and GUI Improvements
+* Post types configurations
+* Products example xml file
+* Catalogue settings: It didn't display properly using previous PHP versions
+* New languages: Czech & Catalan

 = 1.3.3.1 =
-* Shortcodes/Widgets loops: see discount & see stock settings
+* Shortcodes/Widgets loops: See discount & See stock settings
 * Product type: External Affiliate products
 * CSS Styles: New buy button styles
+* Custom Post Types: Help messages in Themes Compatibility and Catalogue settings page

 = 1.3.3 =
 * Product detail: fix hidden content is some themes